isaac-sim/IsaacLab/docs/source/tutorials_envs/00_gym_env.rst

 Running an RL environment
 =========================

-In this tutorial, we will learn how to run existing learning environments provided in the ``omni.isaac.orbit_envs`` extension.
+In this tutorial, we will learn how to run existing learning environments provided in the ``omni.isaac.orbit_tasks`` extension.
 All the environments included in Orbit follow the ``gym.Env`` interface, which means that they can be used with any reinforcement learning framework that supports OpenAI Gym.
 However, since the environments are implemented in a vectorized fashion, they can only be used with frameworks that support vectorized environments.